ampel360/Robbbo-T/README.md

 ### 5.2 User Interface (Recommendations)

-Development of a user interface (likely web-based) is recommended for interacting with the GAIA-QAO registry.
-This interface should include:
+Development of a user interface (likely web-based) is recommended for interacting with the GAIA-QAO registry (distinct from GAIA-Q-UI which is a more advanced AI orchestration layer).
+This registry UI should include:

 1.  **Model Browser**:
     *   An interface to browse the model registry (`models`).